PhD Opportunities

 -

-Focused ion beam (FIB) milling is a key enabling technology in many areas of fundamental and applied research, and high-tech (electronics and photonics) industrial applications.
-This project aims to improve the efficacy, efficiency and reproducibility of FIB nanofabrication processes for advanced photonic materials and devices, and in turn their optical performance and energy efficiency, through the application of deep learning.
+Focused ion beam (FIB) milling is a key enabling technology in physical sciences research and industrial micro/nanotech manufacturing.
+This project will develop and apply deep learning techniques to accelerate and improve FIB nanofabrication processes for advanced photonic materials, in turn enhancing their optical performance and energy efficiency.

 -